-TFD’s unique take on this recipe is to seek ingredient inspiration from another Chinese province – in this case, Fujian.
+Ironically, a key feature of my interpretation of this Sichuanese dish actually uses an ingredient from Fujian province.
 TFD is very fond of Fujian glutinous rice wine (福建糯米酒), which is made by adding a long list of expensive Chinese medicinal herbs to glutinous rice and a low alcohol distilled rice wine.

 The unique brewing technique uses another wine as raw material, instead of starting with water.
 The wine has an orange-red color and has an alcohol content by volume of 18%.
 This adds yet another layer of medicinal herbs and flavor to the soup, and while optional is highly recommended! 😀

 Yes, I know there are tons of ingredients in this recipe, plus various condiments.
-Don’t panic – once you make the soupbase, this is actually pretty easy since the ingredients are raw and cooked by each guest! 😉 TFD would never pander to his Citizens, you seek only the finest recipes as they are PROPERLY made, and that is exactly what your beloved TFD provides to you!
+Don’t panic – once you make the soupbase, this is actually pretty easy since the ingredients are raw and cooked by each guest! 😉 , you seek only the finest recipes as they are PROPERLY made, and that is exactly what your beloved TFD provides to you!
 Shortcuts and compromise do not exist in my (or our!) vocabulary!

 Also, I have conveniently given you the Chinese characters for most of the more unusual ingredients – just print out the recipe, show the list to your local Chinese grocer and/or herbalist store and they will hook you up! 🙂 Lastly, you do not by any means need to make or use all of these ingredients or condiments.